owasp-modsecurity/ModSecurity/README.md

 sys	0m0.022s
 ```

-This is very fast because the benchmark uses the minimal `modsecurity.conf.default` configuration, which has not so much rules:
+This is very fast because the benchmark uses the minimal `modsecurity.conf.default` configuration, which doesn't not too much rules:

 ```shell
 $ cat basic_rules.conf